-He is proud to represent his home constituency; having grown up in Hook, Ranil went to the local schools in Hook, Odiham and Alton, after which he won a place at the London School of Economics.
+He is proud to champion his home constituency; having grown up in Hook, Ranil went to the local schools in Hook, Odiham and Alton, after which he won a place at the London School of Economics.
 Ranil’s subsequent commercial experience involved working for one of Britain’s biggest financial institutions - Lloyds Banking Group plc - in the City of London.
 He now lives in Bramley, in the north of the constituency, with his wife Alison, and two little daughters, Daisy and Violet.

 Selected at a US-style 'open primary’ ahead of the General Election in 2015, Ranil said: “I’m honoured to serve North East Hampshire.
 I grew up here, live here and care passionately about our area.
 We live in a great part of the country but, having served as local Councillor previously, I’ve seen that we can make our corner of Hampshire even better.
 With the support of local residents, that’s what I’ll seek to do in the years ahead.”